EMS Synthi AKS

 The EMS Synthi A and the EMS Synthi AKS are portable modular analog synthesisers made by EMS of England.
 The Synthi A model debuted in May 1971, and then Synthi AKS model appeared in March 1972 a with a built-in keyboard and sequencer.
 The EMS Synthi models are notable for its patch pin matrix, its functions and internal design are similar to the VCS 3 synthesiser, also made by EMS.
 EMS is still run by Robin Wood in Cornwall, and in addition to continuing to build and sell new units, the company repairs and refurbishes EMS equipment.

 When launched in 1972, the Synthi AKS retailed for around £450.
-There was an optional three octave (37 note) DK1 monophonic keyboard available for it, later the DK2 (Dynamic Keyboard 2) was available, this allowed independent control of two Oscillators, thus enabling the player to play two notes together.
+An optional three octave (37 note) monophonic keyboard, the DK1 Dynamic Keyboard, was made available for it.
+Later on, the DK2 (Dynamic Keyboard 2) was released, allowing independent control of two oscillators, and thus enabling the player to play two notes together.
 The Synthi instruments were used widely in progressive rock and electronic music.

 As with the VCS3, a Synthi AKS was worth considerably more than its original price by the late 1970s.
 In 2020, the average price for a Synthi AKS in good condition was around US$20,000 on the international market.

 Use

+The Synthi was most notably used by David Gilmour in Dark Side of the Moon, particularly noticeable in On The Run where the sequencer was used to create the 8 note filtered arpeggio that defines the song.

 The Synthi AKS has been used extensively by Brian Eno in his art rock and ambient albums.
 He particularly made prominent use of its signal-chain editing capability in order to add colour to his own voice as well as Robert Fripp and Phil Manzanera's guitar work.
 His early band, Roxy Music, supposedly requested that he join them after watching him tinker with the Synthi AKS for only a few minutes.

-Tangerine Dream used several Synthi AKS's throughout the early 1970s.

-Jean-Michel Jarre featured the Synthi AKS on his albums Oxygène and Équinoxe, as well as on Oxygène: Live in Your Living Room.

-Pink Floyd used the synthesiser to create the electronic riff of the track "On the Run" and to play the solo of "Any Colour You Like", both from the 1973 album The Dark Side of the Moon.
-(The band was reported to use an EMS VCS 3 synthesizer although it actually was a Synthi).

-Jorge Antunes used Synthi A throughout the early 1970s with his ensemble GEMUNB Grupo de Experimentação Musical da Universidade de Brasília.

-Czesław Niemen in 1975 used Synthi AKS in recording of his album Katharsis.